-In the simulation, a single-cell CDMA system with the number of users K = 10 is considered.
+In the simulation, a single-cell CDMA system with the number of users K is varried to see its effect on BER performance is considered.
 To reflect a practical situation, all users are considered in motion with different vehicle's speeds and thus have different maximum Doppler spreads.
-We model this situation by varying the users' vehicle speeds from 10 to 100 km/h at 10 km/h interval (i.e., the speed of the $k^{th}$ user is $v_k =$ 10 k km/h for k = 1, 2, ..., 10.
-Carrier frequency $f_c = 1.8$ GHz is used, so that the corresponding maximum Doppler spreads, $f_D$ for the users are approximately ranging from 17 to 170 Hz at 17 Hz interval.
+We model this situation by varying the users' vehicle speeds from 10 to 10 k km/h at 10 km/h interval (i.e., the speed of the k^{th} user is $v_k = 10 k$ km/h for k = 1, 2, ..., K).
+Carrier frequency $f_c = 1.8$ GHz is used, so that the corresponding maximum Doppler spreads, f_D for the users are approximately ranging from 17 to 17 K Hz at 17 Hz interval.
 The DS-CDMA processing gain is M = 64 and the modulation scheme is QPSK with a data rate $R_b = 120$ kbps (symbol rate $R_s = 60$ ksps in QPSK scheme).
 The power-update rate of 1.5 kHz is considered, which corresponds to the power control interval $T_p = 0.667$ ms. SIR measurement is performed during a period of one time slot that corresponds to one power control interval $T_p = 0.667$ ms. The chip rate $R_c = 3.84$ Mcps as given in the 3G specification for uplink data channel [9] is assumed in the simulation, resulting in each time slot to contain 2560 chips.
 Therefore, 40 binary symbols per time slot are available for SIR measurement.
-The simulation parameters is summarized in Table 1.
+The simulation parameters are summarized in Table 1.